 One important phenomenon associated with the change in the color of fall foliage.
-Although many plants simply die with the coming of winter, deciduous trees have evolved a strategy dropping their leaves and going into a dormant state until spring.
-When the spring brings more sunlight and higher temperatures, new leaves filled with chlorophyll provide energy for the tree to flower, grow fruit and seeds, as well as woody growth as the tree increases in size.
+Although many plants simply die with the coming of winter, deciduous trees have evolved a strategy of dropping their leaves and going into a dormant state until spring.
+When the spring brings more sunlight and higher temperatures, new leaves filled with chlorophyll provide energy for the tree to flower, and grow fruit and seeds, as well as woody growth as the tree increases in size.
 At the end of the growing season, rather than spend the energy to keep the leaves alive the tree simply lets them die and fall off, knowing that newer, stronger ones will grow in the spring.

 The spectacular yellow and orange hues we associate with autumn are actually present in the leaf all the time in the form of carotenoids.
-These compounds are masked by the chlorophyll.
+These compounds are masked by chlorophyll.
 The deep green of the chlorophyll is used to convert water and carbon dioxide into the simple sugars which feed the tree.
 As daily temperatures drop, the veins in the leaf which carry water to the chlorophyll are blocked, and as the green fades, the carotenoids become visible.
-Other colors, such as reds and purples, occur as the sugar making process, which requires a great deal of phosphate, breaks down.
+Other colors, such as reds and purples, occur as the sugar-making process, which requires a great deal of phosphate, breaks down.
 As the phosphates break down, pigments called anthocyanins are formed.
-These are the same pigments which are present in cranberries, red apples, blueberries, cherries, strawberries, and plums.
+These are the same pigments that are present in cranberries, red apples, blueberries, cherries, strawberries, and plums.

 One commonly accepted sign that autumn is coming to a close and that winter is about to arrive is the first heavy snowfall of the season.
 Like the other signs of autumn we have discussed, snowfall depends upon several factors, including how far north a certain location is, the altitude, and the weather patterns that particular year.
 Snow is made up of individual crystals of frozen water and most precipitation throughout the year begins as snowflakes.